Tinter/Tinter-Furniture/README.md

 To use:

-Merge the initPlayerLocal.sqf and description.ext into your mission.
+Merge the description.ext into your mission.

 To create compositions: